smakosh/AuthRollout-rest-express/README.md

 Roll Your Own Auth is a TypeScript project that provides a flexible authentication system for your web applications.

-This boilerplate is one of incoming boilerplates, this one leverages Express.js, Prisma, SQLite, and Redis to implement authentication using both session-based storage in Redis and JWT tokens, both of which are securely stored in HTTP-only cookies.
+This boilerplate is one of incoming boilerplates, this one leverages Express.js, Prisma, SQLite, and Redis to implement authentication using session-based storage in Redis, the user id is then securely stored in HTTP-only cookies.

-You can choose your preferred authentication strategy, whether it's session-based or JWT-based.
-Just keep in mind that adjustments has to be made.
+This specific project requires the following [Next.js app](https://github.com/smakosh/AuthRollout-rest-next)

 ## Features

-- **Session-Based Authentication**: Easily set up session-based authentication using Redis for storing user sessions securely.
+- **Session-Based Authentication**: Easily set up session-based authentication using Redis for storing and accessing user sessions fast.
 - **JWT-Based Authentication**: To be implemented

 ## Getting Started